 What Counts As False Or Misleading Advertising?

-False or misleading advertising is advertising that contains statements that aren’t true or create a false impression.
-You should always be aware of what the overall impression your advertising gives.
+False or misleading advertising involves any advertising that contains statements which are untrue or create a false overall impression.
+It is vital that you carefully assess the image your advertising portrays to consumers.

-Some examples of potentially false or misleading advertising practices are:
+Some examples of practices that could be deemed false or misleading include:

-• Comparing your product to another.
-If you are comparing your product to another in an online advert you must be careful.
-You can legally compare the price, quality, range or volume of your products.
-However, if you falsely claim your product is superior, this will count as a false or misleading claim.
+• Comparing your product to another: When comparing your product with another in an online advert, you must ensure that any claims regarding the price, quality, range, or volume are accurate.
+If you falsely claim your product is superior, it will be considered misleading.

-• Advertising an unavailable discount or sale.
-It is commonplace to advertise a sale when your business has one available.
-However, if the sale is disingenuous or extremely limited it may be labelled as ‘bait advertising.’
-This is advertising that is designed to bring the customer in under an impression of getting a deal but then not offering the deal.
+• Advertising an unavailable discount or sale: While it is common to promote a sale when one is available, if the sale is misleadingly presented or extremely limited, it may be classified as ‘bait advertising’ – that is, advertising designed to lure the customer under false pretences.

 So What Makes It Illegal?